haskell-github-trust/.github/profile/README.md

 The motivation is to reduce the difficultly for volunteers to maintain other people’s libraries.

-The current situation is that if I see a library on Hackage which needs an update and I want to do the update myself, I must email the author and ask to be added to the list of Hackage maintainers.
+The current situation is that if I see a library on Hackage which needs an update and I want to do the update myself, then I email the author and ask to be added to the list of Hackage maintainers.
 In theory this seems like a good system, but in practice it seems like that’s too much trouble, because there are a lot of useful libraries which are broken for want of simple updates.
 By collecting libraries in this trust, we hope to encourage volunteer maintenance.